ONSdigital/sdg_data_updates/16-3-2/README.md

 ### 16.3.2 update instructions

+Run this update from `update_indicator_main.R` (in the parent folder to this one).
+Unless you are editing the code, this, and `config.R` are the only files you need to open.

+- `update_indicator_main.R` calls `compile_tables.R`, which compiles data created by `sex_age.R` and `nationality.R` into a single csv.
+- `compile_tables.R` saves the csv, and renders and saves the output of R markdown file `16-3-2_checks.Rmd` as an html document.
+- `sex_age.R` and `nationality.R` both use functions in the `functions.R` file (which are specific to this indicator), as well as from the SDGupdater package.

 1) Save the Annual Prison Population tables as an xlsx file in the 'Input' folder in 16-3-2 (if this doesn't exist, make it inside the 16.3.2 folder).
 2) Open the sdg_data_updates.Rproj from inside RStudio.
 3) Open the config.R file in 16-3-2 (you can do this in the 'Files' panel in RStudio (usually a tab in the bottom right panel).